 My name is Chris Dixon.
 I’m a white, middle-class, straight cisgender and able-bodied man originally from Anchorage, Alaska, on Dena’ina territory, which I still regard as my home.
 I’m also a longtime anarchist with a deep commitment to collective struggles for liberation, and I have been involved in social movements for more than twenty-five years.
 I am part of a political tendency that prioritizes grassroots organizing, creative direct action, movement-building, tenderness and care, coalitional work, developing institutions, vision-based strategy, and engaging in dialogue with other sectors of the left, all with the aim of challenging and transforming social relations of domination.
 I live in Ottawa, Ontario, on Algonquin territory, in Canada.

 I devote my time to homemaking, activism, writing, editing, and public speaking.
-I’m a collective member of the Institute for Anarchist Studies and Punch Up Collective and an advisory board member for the activist journal Upping the Anti.
+I’m a member of Punch Up Collective and an advisory board member for the activist journal Upping the Anti.
 Formally trained as a radical scholar of social movements, I have a PhD from the University of California at Santa Cruz.
 My writing has appeared in numerous book collections as well as periodicals such as Anarchist Studies, Briarpatch, Clamor, Earth First!
 Journal, Left Turn, Punk Planet, Social Movement Studies, and Upping the Anti.
 My book Another Politics: Talking Across Today’s Transformative Movements was published in 2014 by University of California Press.
 I speak regularly across the U.S. and Canada about strategy, movement history, anti-authoritarian politics, leadership, and movement-based research.
 I am also an adjunct research professor in the Department of Sociology and Anthropology at Carleton University.
 For a detailed list of my work, please see my CV.

 A little more about me: